-- 20.1 The powers of the Licensing Authority under the Act may be carried out by the Licensing Act 2003 Committee, by a Sub-Committee or, instead, by one or more officers acting under delegated authority. - 20.2 The Licensing Authority recognises its responsibilities under The Equality Act 2010. - 20.3 It is considered that many of the functions will be largely administrative with no perceived areas of contention.
-In the interests of efficiency and effectiveness these will, for the most part, be carried out by officers. - 20.4 Where there are relevant representations applications will be dealt with by a Sub-Committee of the Licensing Act 2003 Committee, as will any application for the Review of a licence. - 20.5 The Licensing Authority will expect individual applicants to address the licensing objectives in their operating schedule having regard to the type of premises, the licensable activities to be provided, the operational procedures, the nature of the location and the needs of the local community. - 20.6 When determining applications, the Licensing Authority will have regard to any guidance issued under Section 182 of The Licensing Act 2003.
+- 20.1 The powers of the Licensing Authority under the Act may be carried out by the Licensing Act Committee, by a Sub-Committee or, instead, by one or more officers acting under delegated authority. - 20.2 It is considered that many of the functions will be largely administrative with no perceived areas of contention.
+In the interests of efficiency and effectiveness these will, for the most part, be carried out by officers. - 20.3 Where there are relevant representations applications will be dealt with by a Sub-Committee of the Licensing Act Committee, as will any application for the Review of a licence. - 20.4 The Licensing Authority will expect individual applicants to address the licensing objectives in their Operating Schedule having regard to the type of premises, the licensable activities to be provided, the operational procedures, the nature of the location and the needs of the local community. - 20.5 When determining applications, the Licensing Authority will have regard to any guidance issued under Section 182 of the Act.
 If representations are made concerning the potential for limited disturbance in a particular neighbourhood, the Licensing Authority's consideration will be balanced against the wider benefits to the community.

-20.7 In the interests of speed, efficiency and cost effectiveness, the Licensing Authority have determined which decisions and functions should be carried out by the full Licensing Act 2003 Committee, or delegated to a Sub-Committee or Council officer.
-Appendix 1 to this Statement of Licensing Policy sets out how the Council will approach and carry out its different functions.
+20.6 In the interests of speed, efficiency and cost effectiveness, the Licensing Authority have determined which decisions and functions should be carried out by the full Licensing Act Committee or delegated to a Sub-Committee or Council officer.
+Appendix A to this Statement of Licensing Policy sets out how the Council will approach and carry out its different functions.